 If you follow this procedure with buffalo horn tools, they tend to crack after a while and anyway they are difficult to disinfect.
 So despite the fact that many of the Gua sha tools are made of buffalo horn, they are not what I recommend both in terms of longevity and disinfection.

 Jade, resin and porcelain seem to survive better and retain a smooth surface after repeated disinfections.
 This of course brings me back to my favorite tool, the Chinese soup spoon!

 If I have missed something about disinfection, please let me know in the comments below.

 Want to learn more?
 Click on the image below and sign up for a FREE COURSE in treating coughs and colds with Gua sha.

 Did you know that as well as fixing coughs and colds, you can look younger and change your health with Gua sha?
-Visit www.clivewitham.eu for courses and books, like and follow Oriental medicine made simple on facebook and sign up on this page below for updates.
+Visit https://www.komorebi-institute.com for courses and books, like and follow Eastern medicine for Everyone on facebook and sign up on this page below for updates.